-The employee may receive separate 'service pay and allowances' from the Non- Regular Forces, for attending the camp.
+The employee may receive separate 'Service pay and allowances' from the Non-Regular Forces, for attending the camp.
 Therefore, the equivalent amount will be deducted from their pay.
-Superannuation contributions on normal full salary are payable either by deduction from civil pay make-up, or if service pay and allowances exceed civil pay, by the employee.
+Superannuation contributions on normal full salary are payable either by deduction from civil pay make-up, or if Service pay and allowances exceed civil pay, by the employee.

-Employees granted leave in these circumstances must provide their Manager, on their return, with an official note from their Commanding Officer, of their attendance and any pay and allowances received.
+Employees granted leave in these circumstances must provide their line manager, on their return, with an official note from their Commanding Officer, of their attendance and any pay and allowances received.

-12. Jury and Witness Service
+13. Jury and Witness Service

-12.1 Jury service
+13.1 Jury Service

-When an employee receives a summons to serve on a jury, they must advise their manager.
+When an employee receives a summons to serve on a jury, they must advise their line manager.
 The employee will be granted special leave with pay to attend, subject to the deduction of the allowances they are entitled to under the Jurors' Allowances Regulations.
 The employee should claim these allowances.

-To determine whether the jury service allowance is payable, the manager will give employees an official note of their hourly rate.
+To determine whether the jury service allowance is payable, the line manager/Service will give employees an official note of their hourly rate.
 This note will be endorsed by the Court Authorities to show the amount paid and must be returned to the Company by the employee.

-12.2 Witness service
+13.2 Witness Service